OCCC launches new ‘grow your own’ teaching degree program

 To teach is to help build a better community for future generations.
 For too many local students, though, the cost of the four-year degree necessary to become a teacher is too great, despite the attractive wages and benefits packages available in the profession.

-Now, students who aspire to become elementary school teachers right here at home in Lincoln County have a new pathway to follow to achieve their dream.
+Now, students who aspire to become elementary/middle school teachers right here at home in Lincoln County have a new pathway to follow to achieve their dream.

 “Ever since I came to Oregon Coast Community College four years ago,” said Birgitte Ryslinge, President of OCCC, “I’ve heard from county residents, employers, and agencies asking for better, more affordable, and more accessible teaching and early childhood education degrees and certificates.
 I’m so pleased that, after a great deal of work, we’re able to announce the launch of this program.”